avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 with human faeces containing *V. cholerae*.

 .. figure:: FaecalOralRoute.jpg
-  :width: 1050
+  :width: 1150

   The faecal-oral route for disease transmission.
-The vertical blue lines represent barrier, ie. toilets, safe water, hygiene and handwashing.
-Image credit: UNICEF Philippines and Luis Gatmaitan / 2014 / Gilbert F. Lavides.
+The orange lines represent barrier, ie. toilets, safe water, hygiene and handwashing.
+Image credit: Howard G., Bartam J., Williams A., Overbo A., Fuente D., Geere J.A.
+Domestic water quantity, service level and health, second edition.
+Geneva: World Health Organization; 2020.

 Cholera outbreaks typically occur in places where there is poor access to clean water and poor sewage infrastructure.
 These include low-income settings in which there is poor water sanitation infrastructure,